 - Specific significant experience in strengthening capacity of national or regional organizations

-- Specific and significant experience interacting with a range of USAID or other donor country offices
+- Specific and significant experience interacting with a range of donor country offices

 About the Organization